Dennis Rodman: The Trump-Kim matchmaker?

 Might Dennis Rodman at the Trump-Kim summit just work?

-At this stage, most analysts believe absolutely anything is possible in the summit where Donald Trump and Kim Jong-un are set to meet, so when the New York Post reported that basketball star Dennis Rodman would be in Singapore, it really didn't seem so far-fetched.
-But, it does give us a chance to examine why basketball diplomacy might just work, explains Michael Madden.
+Right now analysts will believe anything about the summit where Donald Trump and Kim Jong-un are set to meet, so when the New York Post reported that basketball star Dennis Rodman may also turn up, it didn't seem so far-fetched.
+But basketball diplomacy might just work with North Korea, explains Michael Madden.

 Dennis Rodman has the strange distinction of being the first American to have met both Donald Trump and Kim Jong-un.
 He has twice been a contestant on Mr Trump's reality television show Celebrity Apprentice and has travelled to North Korea five times.
 He even claims to have given Mr Kim a copy of The Art of the Deal, the Trump guide to hustle and deal-making in big business.